 • We actively assess the impact of economic developments in key markets on specific customer segments and portfolios and take appropriate mitigating actions.
 These actions include revising risk appetite and/or limits, as circumstances evolve.

-• We have carried out detailed reviews and stress tests of our wholesale credit, retail credit and trading portfolios to determine those sectors and customers most vulnerable to the UK’s exit from the EU, in order to proactively manage and mitigate this risk.
+• We have carried out detailed reviews and stress tests of our wholesale credit, retail credit and trading portfolios to determine those sectors and customers most vulnerable to the UK’s exit from the EU, in order to manage and mitigate this risk proactively.

-Our operations and portfolios are exposed to risks associated with political instability, civil unrest and military conflict, which could lead to disruption to our operations, physical risk to our staff and/or physical damage to our assets.
-In addition, rising protectionism and the increasing trend of using trade and investment policies as diplomatic tools may also adversely affect global trade flows.
+Our operations and portfolios are exposed to risks associated with political instability, civil unrest and military conflict, which could lead to disruption of our operations, physical risk to our staff and/or physical damage to our assets.

-• We continue to carry out contingency planning for the UK’s exit from the EU and we are assessing the potential impact on our portfolios, operations and staff.
-This includes the increased possibility of an exit with no transition agreement.
+• We continue to carry out contingency planning following the UK’s exit from the EU and we are assessing the potential impact on our portfolios, operations and staff.
+This includes the increased possibility of an exit without a comprehensive trade agreement.

 • We have taken steps to enhance physical security in those geographical areas deemed to be at high risk from terrorism and military conflicts.

 • In Hong Kong, we are actively monitoring our credit portfolio.
 We have performed internal stress tests and scenario analysis.
 We continue to support our customers and manage risk and exposures as appropriate.